*this post contains affiliate links, read my disclosure here.*

 - 2 tablespoons goat cheese

-Combine nuts and spices together with a drizzle of olive oil and toast until golden brown, about 5 minutes.
-Pull from the oven and sprinkle brown sugar on top of the nuts evenly.
+- Combine nuts, spices and sugar together with a drizzle of olive oil and toast until golden brown, about 5 minutes.